Wedge80

 https://csdb.dk/scener/?id=40810

-Wedge80 is a program that extends the Commodore 128's BASIC V7 to support the graphics capabilities of the MOS 8563 VDC (Video Display Controller) chip, which is normally used only in 80-column text mode.
+Wedge80 is a program that extends the Commodore 128's BASIC 7.0 to take advantage of the graphics capabilities offered by the MOS 8563 VDC (Video Display Controller) chip, which is normally used only in 80-column text mode.

 Extended BASIC